Last updated: May 4, 2026

 | 5 years and older | 1 staff : 14 children | 32 |

-- Functioning kitchen or food preparation area if meals are served
+- Commercial kitchen or approved food preparation area if meals are served on-site

-- Smoke detectors, fire extinguishers, emergency exit plans required
+- Smoke detectors, carbon monoxide detectors, fire extinguishers, emergency exit signage, and a written emergency/evacuation plan

-Step 6: Apply Through the DPHHS CCL Provider Portal
+Step 7: Apply Through DPHHS CCL and Pass Inspection

 - Completed application form